Plant care

 Is philodendron micans toxic to cats and dogs?

-Philodendron micans is mildly toxic to pets.
+Philodendron micans is toxic to pets.
 ASPCA lists Philodendron species as toxic to cats and dogs due to insoluble calcium oxalates.

 What USDA hardiness zone does philodendron micans grow in?